-Heart rate tracking is becoming an ever-more crucial ingredient for fitness tech.
-It's hardly surprising given that how fast your heart beats when you're doing nothing at all reveals a lot about your overall health and fitness.
+Heart rate tracking is becoming an increasingly crucial ingredient for fitness tech.
+It's hardly surprising, given that how fast your heart beats when you're doing nothing at all reveals a lot about your overall health and fitness.

-The good news is that, with the flood of heart rate monitoring wearables hitting the shops, it's now easier than ever to monitor - and improve - your own resting bpm.
+The good news is that, with the flood of heart rate monitoring wearables hitting the shops, it's now easier than ever to monitor - and improve - your own resting beats per minute (bpm).

 What is resting heart rate?

-First up, let's clear up what we mean by resting heart rate.
-Basically RHR refers to how fast your heart beats per minute (bpm) when you're at complete rest, and by that we mean when you've been lying down and haven't moved for ten minutes or so.
+First up, let's clear up exactly what we mean by resting heart rate.
+Basically, RHR refers to how fast your heart beats per minute when you're at complete rest, and by that we mean when you've been lying down and haven't moved for ten minutes or so.